Relkondo/Boot2Root/writeup2.md

 This means we can get right in the middle (via another thread) and tell the kernel to throw away our private copy — using madvise.
 This throwing away of the private copy results in the kernel accidentally writing to the original read-only file.

 How ?
 Well there’s a lazy “trick” used by the kernel when it creates the copy.
-The way the kernel acts (when you attempt write through out-of-band memory access such as through proc/self/mem when we request to write is the following :
+The way the kernel acts (when you attempt to write through out-of-band memory access such as proc/self/mem) is the following :
 1. Try to access the address of the original file
 2. Get denied because of the flags (indicating a non-authorized attempt to write)
 3. Since the access originally happenned (on the virtual memory) on a mapping (thanks flags), request don’t get simply denied : the kernel creates a copy.